You can insert Merge Tags directly into document templates within Sense, or use external documents to automatically populate employee information.

-*Note* you must allow enough space for the information that is going to be merged onto that line.
+Ensure you leave enough space for the information being merged onto that line.

 Employee's Full Name: {{Full name}}